 "Remember that it's brave to take steps to improve your financial situation," Germano says.
 "Good friends will understand and support you.
 Plus, maybe talking about it openly will inspire your friends to do the same for themselves."

-There is nothing wrong with using an electronic coupon!
+nothing wrong with using an electronic coupon!
 In fact, I feel people like to boast about getting such-and-such a deal via Groupon or another e-commerce marketplace.
 For instance, with Gilt City, you can find deals on everything from restaurants to wine tastings.
 With Restaurant.com, you'll get great bargains at great places.
 And, once again, if you and your friends all get the same deal, you all save, so it's a win-win for everybody.
 Some of the coupons and deals are also two-for-one, so that's an added bonus, as well.
 5 Only Carry Cash

 Of course, in advance, you may want to make sure there's no equal-group-splitting going on.
 Then again, maybe those in favor of equal group splitting will learn their lesson once you shell out the only cash you have.
 Hmm.